-Prerequisites: Graduate standing or permission of instructor 3 Semester Credits (Contact hours per week: Online 3)
+Prerequisites: Graduate Standing 5 Semester Credits (Contact hours per week: Lecture 3)

 N6701 Transforming Healthcare through Nursing Leadership

 The purpose of this course is to prepare nurses for leadership with patients, families, and other healthcare team members.
 The course provides a global context for the complex issues within contemporary healthcare as well as essential skill sets for coordinating clinical care and leading and developing teams.
 The course is relevant for nurses who aspire to lead at the point of care or in formal management positions.
 Course fee: \$185 (Fall 2020) \$195 (Fall 2021)